italia/eid-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 The Wallet Instance MUST use the value given in the *lead_time* parameter to inform the User when the Credential becomes available (e.g. using a local notification triggered by the *lead_time* time value).
 PID/(Q)EAA Providers MAY send a notification to the User through a communication channel (e.g. email address), if available from the PID/(Q)EAA Provider.

-Upon receipt of the notification (by the Wallet Instance and/or by the PID/(Q)EAA Provider), the User opens the Wallet Instance and start the Issuance Flow again from the beginning as defined in the previous section.
+Upon receipt of the notification (by the Wallet Instance and/or by the PID/(Q)EAA Provider), the User opens the Wallet Instance and start the Issuance Flow again from the beginning as defined in the previous section including *transaction_id* in the new Credential Request.

 If the *lead_time* parameter is less than the expiration time of the Access Token, the Wallet Instance MAY use it along with the *c_nonce* provided in the Credential Response to perform a new Credential Request without requiring the User to submit a new authentication request.